redwoodjs/example-store-stripe/README.md

 You'll need a Stripe account to get your test keys.
 If you don't already have one, you can make one here: https://dashboard.stripe.com/login?redirect=%2Ftest%2Fdashboard.

 Once you've made your account, if you weren't automatically redirected, navigate to your [test dashboard](https://dashboard.stripe.com/test/dashboard).
-You'll find your test keys over on the right:
+You'll find your test keys on the right side of the page:

 ![image](https://user-images.githubusercontent.com/32992335/143495019-3c6319d3-f793-48c9-86ca-72f4c12f0306.png)